 How the Numbers are Calculated

 Charitable organizations most frequently use the value of volunteer time for recognition events or communications to show the amount of community support an organization receives from its volunteers.
 For decades, Independent Sector has been the primary source for state and national data on the value of volunteer time in the United States.
-To produce the 2019 estimates, Independent Sector has partnered with Nathan Dietz (Do Good Institute, University of Maryland) and independent consultant Michael Sousane to revisit the methodology used in prior years, and to update the assumptions behind the method.
+To produce the 2020 estimates (released in April 2021), Independent Sector has partnered with Nathan Dietz (Do Good Institute, University of Maryland).

-The 2019 state and national estimates of the value of volunteer time are based on the method used by Independent Sector in prior years.
-The primary assumption is that the value of volunteer service is based on the average earnings of private sector workers, excluding those who work on farms or in managerial occupations.
+The primary assumption for the 2020 state and national estimates is that the value of volunteer service is based on the average earnings of private sector workers, excluding those who work on farms or in managerial occupations.
 The source data for Independent Sector’s estimates is the same as in previous years: the estimates are based on the annual average hourly earnings (non-seasonally adjusted) for all production and non-supervisory workers on private non-farm payrolls.
 These annual earnings estimates come from the Current Employment Statistics (CES) database, which is available from the Bureau of Labor Statistics (BLS).

 The use of sector-wide average earnings is justified by the fact that volunteers nationwide produce a large variety of services for organizations and communities.
 The assumption (which Independent Sector has traditionally used as the basis of their estimates) is that these earnings represent the cost to the organization of hiring paid workers to provide these services.
 The assumption is not based on the amount that the volunteers may earn in their paid occupations, but on the cost (or value) of the services they provide.
 Many doctors, lawyers, or others with specialized skills perform volunteer work, but this work does not always use their specialized skills.